What makes hens need calcium? A lack of calcium can lead to weakened eggshells, which means the eggs are more likely to be broken during transport.

-Whenever possible, choose a feed that is meant for laying hens, as it will include supplemental calcium (though you should still provide an additional supplement).
+Choose a feed meant for laying hens, as it will include supplemental calcium (though you should still provide an additional supplement).

-Just make sure your laying hens are fed a chicken feed with at least 16% protein to ensure adequate growth.
+Make sure your laying hens are fed chicken feed with at least 16% protein to ensure adequate growth.

 What is a Good Source of Calcium for Chickens?

 Now that you know everything there is to know about the science behind calcium and why your hens need it, here are some of the best options for supplying calcium to your chickens.

 Whichever option you choose, provide free-choice supplements in a separate treat dispenser or feeder.